You lie to them about what it is, or disguise it among more innocuous papers and hand it to them while they're busy and distracted.

 - An autograph request is used to get Eddie Cantor to sign a contract in Thank Your Lucky Stars (1943).

 - In Johannes Cabal the Necromancer, Cabal has one year to get 100 people to sell their souls to the Devil in order to get his own soul back and is shown tricking a miserly and greedy farmer into selling his soul by making the man think he's signing a land contract.
-The guy does question the reference to himself as the "Damnee", but Cabal tells his that it is antiquated legal jargon.
+The guy does question the reference to himself as the "Damnee", but Cabal tells him that it is antiquated legal jargon.
 It's noted in the text that some of the fine print in the contract indicates that signatures are valid/signees are damned even if they don't know what they are signing.

 - Attempted in the Lord Peter Wimsey novel Unnatural Death.
-Mary Whittaker tries to trick her great-aunt Agatha Dawson into signing a will by burying it in a bunch of other papers than need a signature - and by having two of the housemaids ready to witness the signing of the will without Agatha realizing it.
-However, Agatha notices the will and refuses to sign.
+Mary Whittaker tries to trick her great-aunt Agatha Dawson into signing a will by burying it in a bunch of other papers than need a signature — and by having two of the housemaids ready to witness the signing of the will without Agatha realizing it.
+However, Agatha notices the will and refuses to sign it.

 - The "Development Arrested" episode of Arrested Development had Maeby trying to get the family to sign away their life-rights for a movie she needed to make.
 Lucille needed them to sign a paper promising them money if they didn't sell their shares, so Maeby just puts those papers under hers and starts offering the family money to sign.